Khan/translation-assistant/README.md

 # Translation Assistant

 Provides functions that analyze and suggest translations for similar strings based on an existing translation.
+Powers the Smart Translations feature in Khan Translation Editor.